Get insider access

 Yes

-This sturdy speaker is mostly covered by silicone rubber, and its drivers are protected by a black, powder-coated steel grille on its front and rear designed to withstand rust, so the paint doesn't flake off.
-It also comes with a small, thick strap on its side that you can use to suspend it from a hook or attach it to a bag.
+The build quality is excellent.
+It's a sturdy speaker covered by thick silicone, and its drivers are protected by powder-coated steel grilles on its front and rear that are designed to withstand rust, so the paint doesn't flake off.
 It's rated IP67, certifying it to be fully dust-tight and immersible in up to a meter of water for 30 minutes.
 While the manufacturer doesn't specify an IK rating for impact resistance, the manufacturer advertises the Flex as rugged and able to withstand being dropped on the floor.

 8.4